Unbounded domains in hierarchically hyperbolic groups: Consequences

-Our proof of Corollary~\ref{rankrigidity} used two facts about cyclic subgroups of HHGs that were established in \cite{durhamhagensisto:boundaries}; namely that every cyclic subgroup has the bounded domain dichotomy, and big-sets consist of pairwise orthogonal domains.
-We remark that the proofs of these facts use only elementary tools, and in particular make no mention of the HHS boundary.

-\begin{remark}[Improved rank-rigidity] In fact, a stronger statement than rank-rigidity holds for HHGs.
-Namely, any HHG is either virtually cyclic, acylindrically hyperbolic, or has more than one eyrie (in which case it is quasiisometric to a product of unbounded HHSs, and thus is \emph{wide} in the sense of \cite{drutusapir:tree-graded}).
-In particular, the property of being acylindrically hyperbolic is a quasiisometry invariant among HHGs, as is the case for CAT(0) groups \cite[Cor.~6.41]{genevois:hyperbolicities}.
-This trichotomy can be seen in the following two ways.
+\begin{coro}[Rank-rigidity for HHGs] Let $(G,\s)$ be an HHG.
+Then $G$ is either virtually cyclic, acylindrically hyperbolic, or has more than one eyrie.
+In particular, any infinite HHG either has a Morse element or is quasiisometric to a product of at least two unbounded HHSs and thus is wide in the sense of \cite{drutusapir:tree-graded}. \end{coro}